kiko-serra/PFL_PROJECT2/README.md

 The board display predicate, `display_game(+GameState)`.
 The Red jumpers are represented as `R` and the Black as `B`, the Red slippers are represented as `r` and the Black as `b`.

-### Move execution
+### **Move execution**

-The `move(+GameState, +Move, -NewGameState)` predicate takes three arguments: the current game state (represented as a list) that contains the next player to make a move, a proposed move (also represented as a list), and the resulting new game state after the move has been executed (also represented as a list).
+The `move(+GameState, +Move, -NewGameState)` predicate takes three arguments: the current game state, the move to make, and the resulting new game state after the move has been executed.
+It starts by updating the board with the new move calling the `update_board(+Board, -NewBoard, +Move, -WasSlipper)` predicate:

-The function begins by obtaining a list of valid moves that can be made from the current game state for the player by calling the `valid_moves` predicate.
-It then checks to see if the proposed move is a member of this list by using the `length` and `member` built-in predicates.
-If the proposed move is not valid, the new game state is set to be the same as the current game state.
-If the proposed move is valid, the function updates the game state to reflect the movement of the piece by calling the `get_piece`, `update_board`, `update_piece_position`, and `update_player` predicates.
-It also removes any pieces that have moved off the board by calling the `off_the_board_pieces` predicate.
+- Update the position of the stone that was moved both on the board and on the database;
+- If the move was a jump, update the piece type of the jumped piece (if it wasn't a slipper already).

+Afterwards, it removes (takes off the board) the stones that don't have any valid moves left by calling the `off_the_board_stones(+Board, -NewBoard)` predicate.
+These stones are on the opponents starting positions and are not able to jump over an adjacent stone.
+Finally, it updates the new game state with the next player to make a move.

-### Game Over
+### **Game Over**

 The `gameOver(+GameState, -Winner)` predicate takes two arguments: the current game state (represented as a list) and the winner of the game (represented as a variable).
-It calls the `get_all_player_pieces` predicate to get the number of pieces belonging to the current player and the opponent player.
-It then uses a series of conditional statements to determine the winner of the game based on the number of pieces each player has.
-If the current player has no pieces and the opponent has at least one piece, the winner is declared to be player 1 (p1).
+It calls the `get_all_player_stones` predicate to get the number of stones belonging to the current player and the opponent player.
+It then uses a series of conditional statements to determine the winner of the game based on the number of stones each player has.
+If the current player has no stones and the opponent has at least one stone, the winner is declared to be player 1 (p1).
-If the opponent has no pieces and the current player has at least one piece, the winner is declared to be player 2 (p2).
-If both players have no pieces, the game is declared a tie.
+If the opponent has no stones and the current player has at least one stone, the winner is declared to be player 2 (p2).
 If none of these conditions are met, the function fails.

-### List of valid moves:
+### **List of valid moves:**

 The `valid_moves(+GameState, -ListOfMoves)` predicate takes two arguments: the current game state (represented as a list) and a list of valid moves.
 The function calls the `valid_move_forward` predicate to get a list of horizontal moves that can be made from the current game state.
-The `valid_move_forward` predicate, in turn, calls the `findall` and `find_moves` predicates to find all the pieces of a certain color and determine the possible moves that can be made with those pieces.
+The `valid_move_forward` predicate, in turn, calls the `findall` and `find_moves` predicates to find all the stones of a certain color and determine the possible moves that can be made with those stones.
 The `valid_moves` predicate then returns this list of moves as its output.

-### Game state evaluation
+### **Game state evaluation**

 The `value(+GameState, +Player, -Value)` predicate takes two arguments: the current game state (represented as a list) and a value (represented as a variable).
 The function calls the `valid_moves` predicate to get the number of valid moves that can be made by the current player and the opponent player.
 It then calculates the difference between these two values and divides the result by 8.
 This resulting value is then returned as the output of the `value` predicate.

-### Computer move
+### **Computer move**

-The `choose_move(+GameState, +Difficulty, -Move)` predicate takes three arguments: the current game state (represented as a list), an integer value, and a move (represented as a variable).
-The function begins calling the `valid_moves` predicate to get a list of valid moves that can be made from the current game state.
+The `choose_move(+GameState, +Level, -Move)` predicate takes three arguments, the current game state (represented as a list) that also contains the next player to make a move, the level of difficulty of that player and the Move that it will make (this is represented as a list just such as `[X1,Y1,X2,Y2]`, being `*1` the stone origin and `*2` the stone destination cell).
-- If the difficulty is *easy* it choses the next move using the `random_index` predicate and the `nth0` built-in predicate
+The level of difficulty can take one of the following values:

+- **1** if it is an easy difficulty computer.
+Chooses randomly a move from the list of valid moves using the library random to choose an index of that list (with the predicates `random_index` and `nth0`);
-- If the difficulty is *hard* it choses the next move using the `greedy_evaluation` predicate that goes recursively through every move in the list of moves and retrieve the one that has the biggest value for the computer, by simmulating all moves possible.
+- **2** if it is an hard difficulty computer.
+Uses the predicate `greedy_evaluation` that goes recursively through every move in the list of moves and retrieve the one that has the biggest value for the computer, by simmulating all moves possible.

+### **Human move**

+The player uses the same predicate `choose_move(+GameState, +Level, -Move)` to get the move he is about to make only if the *`Level`* is **0**.
+He is prompted to write a move with the predicate `get_move(-Move, +ListOfMoves)`.
+This last predicate also allows the user to ask for help (with the input `help.`), which shows all the available moves he can make at that time.

-## Conclusion
+## **Conclusion**

 The board game *Ski Jumps* was successfully implemented in the SicStus Prolog 4.7.1 language.
 The game can be played Player vs Player, Player vs Computer or Computer vs Computer (with the same or different levels).

 One of the difficulties on the project was displaying an intuitive board in the SicStus terminal, which has a very limited set of characters and customization.
-This limits the game design, since it's hard to display black/white cells and black/red pieces at the same time.
-This issue was mitigated by using the characters 'B' and 'R', which isn't ideal.
+This limits the game design, since it's hard to display black/white cells and black/red stones at the same time.

+Also, we would've liked to have further time to develop the game and add the possibility for the user to choose the board dimensions.

+Regardless, the development of *Ski Jumps* was crucial for the deepening of our knowledge on the Prolog language, and we may have ended up understanding the need for such a language in our paths as computer engineers.

-### Sources
+### **Sources**

 - [Game Rules](https://www.di.fc.ul.pt/~jpn/gv/skijump.htm)
 - [Book](https://annarchive.com/files/Winning%20Ways%20for%20Your%20Mathematical%20Plays%20V1.pdf)